-Our full dress code for the 2024-2025 can be found using this link: Dress Code 2024-2025
+Our full dress code for the 2025-2026 can be found using this link: Dress Code 2025-2026

 We have expanded our clothing options to allow for more choice and variety which will help with availability and compliance.
 All students in grades K-8 will be allowed to wear navy or khaki bottoms.
-Additionally, we will now allow hoodies that are solid navy, light blue, or white and have no words or logos on them.
+Additionally, we will now allow hoodies that are solid navy, light blue, gray or white and have no words or logos on them.

-We are introducing a new "Birthday Dress Down Day" which encourages students to dress out of uniform on their birthdays if they so choose, we only ask that their clothing choices are safe and appropriate.
+We are continuing our tradition of "Birthday Dress Down Day" which encourages students to dress out of uniform on their birthdays if they so choose, we only ask that their clothing choices are safe and appropriate.
 Please see below for more details of this special policy, that will help us to celebrate your children on their special day.